cryptlex/rest-api-response-format/README.md

         "message": "Validation errors in your request", /* skip or optional error message */ "errors": [
             {
-                "message": "Some the format is not correct", "code": 35,
+                "message": "Oops!
+The format is not correct", "code": 35,
                 "field": "phoneNumber"
             }